griquelme/tidyms/docs/peak-picking.rst

 In the first release of TidyMS, peak picking worked using a modified version of the CWT algorithm, described in [2]_.
 In chromatographic data, and in particular in untargeted datasets, optimizing the parameters to cover the majority of peaks present in the data can be a tricky process.
-Some of the problems that can appear while using the CWT algorithm are:
+Some of the problems that may appear while using the CWT algorithm are:

-1. When a lot of peak overlap occurs, sometimes peaks are missing.
+1.  sometimes when a lot of peak overlap occurs, peaks are missing.
 This is because peaks are identified as local maximum in the ridge lines from the wavelet transform.
 If the widths selected don't have the adequate resolution, this local maximum may not be found.
-Also, it is possible to to have more than one local maximum in a given ridgeline, which causes to select one of them using ad hoc rules.
+Also, it is possible to have more than one local maximum in a given ridgeline, which causes to select one of them using ad hoc rules.
 2. The Ricker wavelet is the most used wavelet to detect peaks, as it has been demonstrated to work very with gaussian peaks.
 In LC-MS data, is common to find peaks with a certain degree of asymmetry (eg. peak tailing).
-Using the Ricker wavelet in these cases, results in a wrong estimation of the peak extension, which in turns result in bad estimates for the peak area.
+Using the Ricker wavelet in these cases, results in a wrong estimation of the peak extension, which in turn results in bad estimates for the peak area.
 3. The interaction between the parameters in the CWT algorithm is rather complex, and sometimes it is not very clear how they affect the peak picking process.
 The user must have a clear knowledge of the wavelet transform to